tsvvas/hiv_project/README.md

 Trees has tend to have one strict path until the last day of sequencing (or one day before last day).
 It can be interpreted as only one haplotype at each day (exact the last day) was able to survive and became progeny for others haplotypes, however this interpretation may be false.
 Further analyzes should be carried out.

 **Quantitative analysis:**
-In quantitative pipeline 2-mer classificator was trained on represantative proteomes (see **Data** section).
+In quantitative pipeline 2-mer classificator was trained on representative proteomes (see **Data** section).
 Classificators accuracy is about **84%** in division human (class 1) and non-human proteins (class 0).
 Classification report:

 <center>